djangocon/2023.djangocon.eu/_pages/opportunity-grants.md

 ---
-description: 'As part of our commitment to diversity, we are thrilled to announce that we will be supporting individuals who need opportunity grants to attend DjangoCon US.'
+description: As part of our commitment to diversity, we are thrilled to announce that we will be supporting individuals who need opportunity grants to attend DjangoCon US.
 heading: Opportunity Grants
 layout: default
 permalink: /opportunity-grants/